 - Press the whole number button if your fraction has a whole number or you can directly press the numerator button if you don’t need whole number.
 You cannot press denominator button if you have not pressed whole number or denominator button.
 This means that you need to press the whole number or numerator button first.
 Once numerator button is pressed, you can no longer press whole number button.
 You can only press whole number button again if you delete the numerator by pressing the backspace button.
 Zeroes should not be pressed first.
 Zeroes will be pressed after non-zero numbers are pressed.

 - Press denominator button for your denominator.
 Once pressed, you cannot press whole number or numerator button again.
 You can only press numerator button if you delete the denominator by pressing the backspace button.

 - Select any operation you want.

 - Press Equal button if you are done with your fraction.
 The solution will be displayed above.

 - Press Backspace if you want to delete one number at a time.

-- Press AC button to reset the fraction calculator.
+- Press AC button to clear the fraction equation.

 - As of now, this calculator is limited only to 10 fractions.